kmihalj/CleanPHP-framework/README.md

 2. Install Composer packages:
    `composer install`
 3. Configure the application using the files in the `/config` directory (`app.php`, `database.php`, `mail.php`).
 Copy the corresponding `.example.php` files (e.g., `app.example.php` to `app.php`) and adjust them to your database and email server settings.
+4. Configure views/layout.php to use the Bootstrap 5 CDN, or install the local Bootstrap libraries in public/css and public/js.
-4. Database tables will be automatically created on the first run based on the defined models.
+5. Database tables will be automatically created on the first run based on the defined models.
-5. Start a local server or deploy to a production server.
+6. Start a local server or deploy to a production server.

 ## Autentikacija i sigurnost / Authentication and security